-Owners are cautioned that it is unwise to insert brushes of a grade other than that supplied with the machine, or to change the tension springs.
-The arrangement provided has been made only after many years' experience, and will be found to give the best results.
+Owners are cautioned that it is unwise to insert brushes of a grade other than that supplied for the machine, or to change the tension springs.
+The arrangement provided has been made only after much experience, and will be found to give the best results.